Kraft Heinz undoes blockbuster merger after a decade of changing tastes

 In 2015, Buffett and 3G decided to merge Heinz with Kraft.
 The merger created the 5th largest food and beverage company in the world, with annual revenue of $28 billion.
 Buffett and 3G each contributed $5 billion for a special dividend for Kraft shareholders.

+At the time, the prevailing attitude was that the bigger the conglomerate, the more companies would save through sharing services like accounting, said Russell Zwanka, an associate professor of food marketing at Western Michigan University.

-But the combined company struggled, despite layoffs of thousands of employees and other cost-cutting measures.
-Even at the time of the merger, many consumers were shifting away from the kinds of highly processed packaged foods that Kraft sells, like Velveeta cheese and Kool-Aid.
+But even at the time of the merger, many consumers were shifting away from the kinds of highly processed packaged foods that Kraft sells, like Velveeta cheese and Kool-Aid.
+The push to remove artificial flavors and dyes added further costs.

+“The customer has become much more diligent in what they’re buying, and so it’s making it more difficult to allocate your resources properly,” Zwanka said.

 Kraft Heinz also had trouble distinguishing its products from cheaper store brands.
 At Walmart, a 14-ounce bottle of Heinz ketchup costs $2.98; the same size bottle of Walmart’s Great Value brand is 98 cents.

-In 2019, Kraft Heinz slashed the value of its Oscar Meyer and Kraft brands by $15.4 billion, citing operational costs and supply chain problems.
-But many investors blamed the company’s leadership, saying its zeal for cost-cutting was hurting brand innovation.
+In 2019, Kraft Heinz slashed the value of its Oscar Meyer and Kraft brands by $15.4 billion.
+Many investors blamed the company’s leadership, saying its zeal for cost-cutting was hurting brand innovation.

-The company's net revenue has fallen every year since 2020, when it saw a pandemic-related bump in sales.
-In April, Kraft Heinz lowered its full-year sales and earnings guidance, citing weaker customer spending in the U.S. and the impact of President Donald Trump's tariffs.

-Buffett told CNBC Tuesday that he’s disappointed that Kraft Heinz decided to go forwarded with the split, which will likely cost the company $300 million and take a year to complete.
-And he’s frustrated that shareholders won’t get a vote on this move.
+Buffett told CNBC Tuesday that he’s disappointed that Kraft Heinz decided to go forwarded with the split, which will cost the company $300 million and take a year to complete.
+He's also frustrated that shareholders won’t get a vote on the move.

-Buffett said Berkshire's Greg Abel, who is scheduled to succeed Buffett as CEO next year and served on the Kraft Heinz board for years, told the company about a week ago that Berkshire opposed the move but Kraft Heinz went ahead with it anyway.
-Berkshire's two board members resigned in the spring.

 Berkshire has held onto its massive 27% Kraft Heinz stake, making it the company's largest shareholder, even as stock price fell roughly 70% since the merger.
-Buffett has acknowledged in the past that Berkshire overpaid for the investment in the first place.
-Berkshire took a $3.76 billion write-down on the value of its stake in Kraft Heinz in the second quarter.
+Buffett has acknowledged in the past that Berkshire overpaid for the investment.
+Berkshire took a $3.76 billion write-down on the value of its stake in Kraft Heinz in the second quarter of this year.

 “It certainly didn’t turn out to be a brilliant idea to put them together, but I don’t think taking them apart will fix it,” Buffett said to CNBC.
-He didn’t immediately respond to questions from The Associated Press Tuesday.
+The Associated Press left messages seeking comment Tuesday with Buffett and 3G.

+Zwanka said the split likely won't impact consumers.
+He thinks individual brands like Oscar Mayer will be bought by other companies.

+“These brands have survived over 100 years and they will continue to survive," he said.
+“You just have to find a company willing to invest the resources in either maintaining a mature category until your competitors drop off or growing a growth category like Philly Cream Cream and all the Hines brands.”

 Carlos Abrams-Rivera will continue to serve as CEO of Kraft Heinz and will become CEO of North American Grocery Co. once the separation is complete.
 Kraft Heinz said that its board is working with an executive search firm to identify potential CEO candidates for Global Taste Elevation Co.